microsoft/azure-health-data-services-workshop/Challenge-04 - Query and Search FHIR/Readme.md

 As an example, let's imagine we are searching for `Group` Resource instances with `characteristic=gender&value=mixed`.
 When we inspect the search results, to our surprise we find that the search has returned a `Group` instance with `"characteristic": "gender"` and `"value": "male"`.
 Taking a closer look, we discover this was due to the `Group` instance having `"characteristic" : "gender"`, `"value": "male"` *and* `"characteristic": "age"`, `"value": "mixed"`.
 As it turns out, the `&` operator returned a positive match on `"characteristic": "gender"` and `"value": "mixed"` despite these Elements having no connection with each other.

-To remedy this shortcoming of the `&` operator, some Resources are defined with composite search parameters, which make it possible to search for Element pairs as logically interdependent units.
+To remedy this shortcoming of the `&` operator, some Resources are defined with composite search parameters, which make it possible to search for Element pairs as logically inter-related units.
 The example below demonstrates how to perform a composite search for `Group` Resource instances that contain `"characteristic" : "gender"` paired with `"value": "mixed"`.
 Note the use of the `$` operator to specify the value of the paired search parameter.

 ```azurecli
 GET {{FHIR_URL}}/Group?characteristic-value=gender$mixed